Woman with down syndrome in pink sweater clapping in college class

 Understanding your needs and requesting accommodations

 Though many resources and professionals are available, it’s up to each student to understand their needs and take advantage of these resources at their college.
 Within the classroom, students with learning disabilities should implement strategies that can help with success in studying, managing deadlines, and communicating effectively.
 Outside the classroom, getting encouragement from roommates, friends, and romantic partners can also strengthen a student’s relationships and support system.
 Going to college can be an intimidating process when a learning disability is involved.
-However, there are certain tips and methods that can help set a student up for success.
+However, certain tips and methods can help set a student up for success.
 Find out more with the infographic below.

 Trinity College made infographic